 - 8 oz good semi-sweet chocolate, chopped

-- For the Cupcakes: Preheat oven to 350F.
+- Preheat oven to 350F.
 Line a standard muffin tin with liners.

 - In the bowl of a stand mixer add: Flour, sugar, baking power, and salt.
 Whisk until well blended.
 Add butter, sour cream, egg, egg yolks, and vanilla.
 Beat with paddle attachment on medium until smooth and satiny, about 30 seconds.
 Using rubber spatula, scrape down bowl an mix by hand until smooth.